rmustacc/ipd/ipd/0013/README.md

 state: predraft
 ---

-# IPD 13 Safer DDI DMA Cooke Functions
+# IPD 13 Safer DDI DMA Cookie Functions

 One of the responsibilities of the Device Driver Interface (DDI) is to provide a set of APIs to set up and handle DMA ([Direct Memory